-Diabetic Wounds of the Lower Extremity
+Diabetic Wounds of the Lower Extremity and Hyperbaric Oxygen

-Hyperbaric oxygen therapy works to improve and heal the hypoxic areas through a significant increase in oxygen to the tissues.
+Hyperbaric oxygen therapy delivered at HyOx works to improve and heal the hypoxic areas through a significant increase in oxygen to the tissues.
 The elevation in oxygen tension in ischemic (restricted in blood supply) and infected wound tissue induces healing by enhancing fibroblast (a cell in connective tissue which produces collagen and other fibers) replication, collagen synthesis and the neovascularization (natural formation of new blood vessels) process.
 It works best as an adjunctive therapy to multi-disciplinary wound care.

 Chronic, Non-healing Wounds

 When wounds don’t respond to traditional medical and surgical care methods, hyperbaric oxygen therapy is a scientifically proven adjunct therapy used to expedite the healing process.
 Problem wounds have poor blood flow and are often infected.
-Contributing factors are a patient’s age, nutrition, radiation damage, smoking, and medical conditions such as diabetes, kidney disease, or immune diseases.
+Contributing factors are a patient’s age, nutrition, radiation damage, smoking, and medical conditions such as diabetes, kidney disease or immune diseases.

 Many non-healing wounds result from vascular insufficiency ulcers, complications from diabetes, radiation necrosis, soft tissue infections, compromised amputation sites, bone infection (refractory osteomyelitis), and traumatic wounds from crush injuries.
 Where there is hypoxia (inadequate blood flow), the ability for a wound to heal is halted by reduced fibroblast and collagen production and capillary growth.
 It also creates the ideal environment for infection by impairing the leukocytes (white blood cells) from killing bacteria.